khmaher/HPC_metagenomics/README.md

   <br>
   <font size="4"><b>2.6) Passing command line arguments to a script</b></font>
   <br>
-  As well as running the standardised dada2 scripts there are some parameters which will be unique to you, or your project.
-For example, these might be your primer sequences or trimming parameters.<br>
+  As well as running the standardised scripts there are some parameters which will be unique to you, or your project.
+For example, these might be your genome file name or trimming parameters.<br>

   To run a script with these extra parameters (termed 'arguments') we supply them on the command line with a 'flag'.
   For example, you might supply your email address to a script using the '-E' flag as